mark-summerfield/accelhint/README.md

 		"Paste",
 		"Find",
 		"Find Again",
+		"Find && Replace", // literal '&'
 	}
-	err := AddHints(editMenuStrings) // changes in-place
+	hinted, err := Hints(editMenuStrings)

-	// editMenuStrings is now:
+	// hinted is:
 	[]string{
 		"&Undo",
 		"&Redo",
 		"&Copy",
 		"Cu&t",
 		"&Paste",
 		"&Find",
-	"Find &Again"}
+		"Find &Again",

-If you don't want in-place use `slices.Clone()`.
+		"F&ind && Replace"
+	}

-Use `AddHintsFull` to control the marker and alphabet.
+Use `HintsFull` to control the marker and alphabet.
+Use `Indexes` or `IndexesFull` to get the index positions where the accelerators should go.

 ## License